The Top 100 Foods High In Polyphenols

 Does an apple a day really keep the doctor away?

-No, probably not… but it is a fruit with a reasonable amount of polyphenols in the form of flavonoids (60).
+Perhaps not, but apples do provide a moderate amount of polyphenols in the form of flavonoids (60).

 49. Spinach (119 mg per 100g)

-Spinach is one of the most nutrient-dense green vegetables in the world, and it contains substantial amounts of vitamins and minerals.
+Spinach is one of the most nutrient-dense green vegetables, providing substantial amounts of vitamins and minerals.

-This leafy green also provides a significant amount of flavonoids such as spinacetin and patuletin (62).
+This leafy green also has a significant flavonoid content, being high in compounds like spinacetin and patuletin (62).

 As a result of the popular cartoon Popeye, spinach is famous for its (non-heme) iron content.